Microsoft-Web/WebCampTrainingKit/Presentation/ASPNET-and-VS-Web-Tooling/One-ASP-NET/README.md

 <a name="Overview" />
 ## Overview ##

-In this demo you will walk through the process of creating a new site using the new One ASP.NET tooling in Visual Sudio.
+In this demo you will walk through the process of creating a new site using the One ASP.NET tooling in Visual Sudio.
 You will start with a Web Forms application, create a simple model "Person" and use the new tooling to scaffold an MVC and a Web Api controller for it.

 <a id="goals" />
 ### Goals ###
 In this demo, you will see how to:

-1. Create a new site using the new One ASP.NET tooling
+1. Create a new site using the One ASP.NET tooling
 1. Create a simple model "Person"
 1. Scaffold an MVC controller for Person
 1. Scaffold a Web API controller for Person